manishdevraj/jarvis/README.md

 * Find two number sum, triplet sum, quadruplet sum with target sum or min/max value
 * Perform sub array sorted needed to sort entire array
 * Calculate sorted squares of integers in a sorted array
+* Find maximum water that can be trapped between pillar in an array

 ### [[⬆]](#toc) <a name='fastandslow'>Fast and slow pointer problem</a>